AlirezaArabshahi/KestrelJuniorHttpServer/README.md

 3.  **Learn by Doing:** The code is heavily commented, and tags (e.g., `git checkout listener-setup`) used to see different stages of development and see how the project evolves from a simple socket listener to a more capable framework.

-### Give it a star ⭐️
-If this project helps you understand the internals of .NET web stacks, please consider giving it a star!
-It helps other developers discover the repository.

-### Disclaimer ‼️

-This is an educational project and is **not** suitable for production use.
-It intentionally omits many security features, performance optimizations, and edge-case handling found in real-world software for the sake of clarity and simplicity.

 ## Development Roadmap